Our Postcard from Eymet

 The Birthday Celebration

 Our friends live in a large farmhouse on the outskirts of the town with a fair bit of land, so it’s the ideal place for the huge party that Linda has planned.
-We’ve decided to have a coffee in town before heading there to help set up the food and wine before everyone arrives for aperitifs at about 11.45 am.
-The bar in town we chose is lovely, with a handful of Frenchmen sitting at the bar partaking in a mixture of coffee and the odd Ricard.
+We’ve decided to have coffee in town before heading there to set up the food and wine so that everyone can have aperitifs around 11.45 am.
+The bar in town we chose is lovely, with a handful of Frenchmen sitting at the bar, sipping coffee and the odd Ricard.

 Exploring Duras